Akhil-Tony/Resistance-Band-Detection-Using-Tensorflow/README.md

 ## :key: Results

-- Thanks to Transfer Learning, model gave 98% accuracy for Resistance Band Detection after training for n Epochs
+- The model gave 98% accuracy for Resistance Band Detection after training for n Epochs